consumptionof/cons-demo-store/README.md

   So, as long as this is a CLI program, they will stay.
   Maybe when I take this to a GUI I'll be able to rework them to work with text entry fields.

+### Version 0.020
+- Added manager_auth
+  This function allows a manager to authorize an action normally impermissible by the program.
+For example, voiding the transaction requires a manager's permission.
+- Speaking of which, added void_transaction
+  This function deletes all items from the current_trans table and restores all affected items to the stock table.
+- Adding an item to the transaction now removes that quantity of items from the stock table.
+- process_item now lets the age be entered again if it was below the minimum age the first time.
+- process_item now creates a discount entry in the current_trans table when an item has a card discount price and a customer's phone number has been entered.
+Previously it would simply put in the discount price and add a noted price delta.
+- process_coupon now checks the current_trans table to see if a coupon has been applied its maximum number of times before applying it again.
+- More variables now round to 2 decimal places in finish_transaction.
+- finish_transaction now only displays savings and points information if there was money saved or points earned during a transaction.

 ### Version 0.019
 - Added finish_transaction